The SuperNEMO experiment

 Calorimeter wall

-To track charged particles' progress across the detector, we use a wire-chamber tracker.
-On each side of the detector, we have 113 columns of nine drift cells, each consisting of a central anode wire at high voltage, surrounded by grounded field shaping wires, with a ring-shaped cathode at either end.
-The tracker is filled with helium, with a small amount of ethanol and argon.
-When a charged particle passes through the cell, the time for the resulting electron shower to drift to the anode tells us the particle's distance from the centre of the cell.
-Pulses on the two cathode end caps tell us how far along the wire the particle was.
+The tracker is filled with a carefully-controlled mixture of around 95% helium (low density), 4% ethanol (to quench the electron avalanche in the drift cells) and argon (for its low ionisation potential).
+When a charged particle passes through a drift cell, the time for the resulting electron shower to drift to the anode tells us the particle's distance from the centre of the cell.
+Pulses on the two cathode end caps enable us to calculate the particles height.
 In this way, we can reconstruct particles' tracks through the tracker in three dimensions.